A web portal for the processing of molecular structures by blind students

 Control+Shift+A to select all

 Control+O and Control+I for chemical information (name, id, molecular formula, weight and atomic composition)

 Control+X and Control+C to close the BKchem window

-Using an open source software (CSV to MIDI converter) infrared spectra were converted into sounds of varying tones.
-In the sonified infrared spectra (SIR) the visual information is converted into non-speech sounds to convey information that is used in the interpretation of scientific results using the following tutorial.
+Using an open source software (JDXview and CSV to MIDI converter) infrared spectra can be converted into sounds of varying tones.
+In the sonified infrared spectra (SIRS) the visual information is converted into non-speech sounds to convey information that is used in the interpretation of scientific results (see the example for Aspirin® in the figure).

 Your approach to interpret a molecular structure depends on how it is represented, and your knowledge of different notations, nomenclature systems, and expertise with software.

 If you know the fundamentals of the IUPAC nomenclature you should be able to interpret a molecular structure from its IUPAC name, at least for simple structures.

 If you learn and get trained with the SMILES linear notation you should be able to interpret a molecule represented by a SMILES string (see the SMILES notes on the Molinsight portal).
 Some structures may be easier to interpret from SMILES than from their IUPAC names, others not.

 You may navigate a molecular structure represented in the MDL Molfile format with the program NavMol.
 It enables the user to jump from atom to atom getting information about the neighbors and bonds of each atom.
 With NavMol you can get explicit information about the atoms of the molecule and how they are bonded.
 You can get the program from the Molinsight portal, as well as its documentation.